Rub the chicken all over with sea salt, black pepper and oil, and stuff with the mixed herbs, reserving some rosemary for later.

-Tear up the ciabatta and scatter in a roasting tin.
+Tear up the ciabatta or stale bread and scatter into a roasting tray.
 Crush and add the unpeeled garlic cloves, and place the chicken on top.

 Roughly chop the tomatoes into different shapes and sizes.
-Keep half to one side and add the rest to a large bowl with half of the basil leaves.
-Keep the remaining leaves for later.
+Keep half to one side and add the rest to a large bowl with half the basil leaves (save the remaining leaves for later).

 Peel, finely slice and add the onion to the bowl along with a good splash of red wine vinegar.
-Scrunch the whole lot together with your hands.
-You want to end up with a colourful, tasty pulp.
-Taste and season, if necessary.
+Scrunch the whole lot together with your hands – you want to end up with a colourful, tasty pulp.
+Taste and season, if needed.

-Add 4 tablespoons of red wine vinegar with 2 tablespoons of olive oil and a pinch of black pepper, then give it all a good stir.
+Add 4 tablespoons of red wine vinegar with 2 tablespoons of oil and a pinch of pepper, then give it all a good stir.

 Take the bread from the roasting tray and add most of it to the bowl (reserving a few pieces), and toss together really well.

-Destone and chop up the olives, and add to the bowl along with the capers and remaining tomatoes, bread and basil leaves.
+Destone and chop the olives, and add to the bowl along with the capers and remaining tomatoes, bread and reserved basil leaves.